Angiogram (cardiac catheterisation)

 Angiogram procedure

-An angiogram procedure usually takes about half an hour, but it can be longer.
+An angiogram procedure usually takes about half an hour.
+But this will depend on lots of things, including where the artery is.
+Using your wrist artery may take longer than using your groin artery.
 An interventional cardiologist – a specialist doctor who performs heart procedures – will usually do the procedure.
 There will be nurses and technicians assisting too.

 Your nurse will ask you to change into a hospital gown.
-You’ll be shown into the cath lab, where you will need to lie on a padded table to have your procedure.
+You’ll be shown into the catheter laboratory.
+You’ll need to lie flat on a padded table to have your procedure.
 You’ll have a heart monitor to record your heart rate and rhythm, and a finger probe to measure your oxygen levels.
 Tell your nurse if you feel unwell or uncomfortable at any time.

 Your doctor will clean the skin around your wrist or groin where the catheter will enter your artery – this is called the access site.
 They’ll then inject the local anaesthetic to numb the area.
-You may have some discomfort when you have the injection.
-If this is through your groin, the local anaesthetic may cause pins and needles and tingling in your leg on that side.
+You may feel some discomfort when you have the injection.
+If it’s through your groin, the local anaesthetic may cause pins and needles and tingling in your leg on that side.

 Once the area is numb, your doctor will make a small cut in the skin of your groin or wrist.
 They’ll thread a catheter into the artery and towards your heart using real-time X-ray images to carefully guide the catheter.
 When the catheter has reached the right place, your doctor will inject the dye and take more X-rays as the dye flows through your arteries and heart.
 These will show up any narrowing or blockages.
 You won’t feel the catheter in your artery, but you may notice a warm flush throughout your body when the dye is injected.